dotnet/dotnet-docker/1.0/README.md

 ## Build and run an application with a .NET Core SDK Image

-The most straightforward way to use .NET Core with Docker is to use a .NET Core SDK Docker image as both the build and runtime environment.
+The eaiest way to get started using .NET Core with Docker is to use a .NET Core SDK Docker image as both the build and runtime environment.

 In your Dockerfile, include the following line to reference the .NET Core SDK: